-The primary way to prevent or delay complications of high blood pressure is to maintain blood pressure control.
+• The primary way to prevent or delay complications of high blood pressure is to maintain blood pressure control.
 (Refer back to the treatment section.)

-Disparities, inequality and inequity in the burden of high blood pressure
+What are the disparities, inequalities and inequities in the burden of high blood pressure?

-- North Carolina has the 11th highest prevalence of diagnosed high blood pressure among the 50 states and Washington, D.C. - Non-Hispanic African Americans (prevalence = 44.3%) are more likely to have been diagnosed with high blood pressure compared to non-Hispanic Whites (prevalence = 35.5%) in North Carolina.
-In addition, there are about 22 more deaths per 100,000 population among non-Hispanic African Americans (age-adjusted death rate = 36 per 100,000) compared to non-Hispanic Whites (age-adjusted death rate = 14 per 100,000) in North Carolina. - There is considerable geographic variation in the prevalence of high blood pressure and death and hospitalization rates due to high blood pressure, with the eastern part of the state generally having a higher burden.
+- North Carolina has the 13th highest prevalence of diagnosed high blood pressure among the 50 states and Washington, D.C. - Non-Hispanic African-Americans (prevalence = 43%) are more likely to have been diagnosed with high blood pressure compared to non-Hispanic Whites (prevalence = 35%) in North Carolina.
+In addition, there are about 11 more deaths per 100,000 population among non-Hispanic African-Americans (age-adjusted death rate = 21 per 100,000) compared to non-Hispanic Whites (age-adjusted death rate = 10 per 100,000) in North Carolina. - There is considerable geographic variation in the prevalence of high blood pressure and death and hospitalization rates due to high blood pressure, with the eastern part of the state generally having a higher burden.
 (Figure 2)